nomis/mcu-uuid-syslog/docs/usage.rst

 The default log level is |uuid::log::Level::ALL| so it can capture messages logged during startup before any configuration is read.

-When WiFi connectivity is available the queued messages will be sent.
+Call |loop()|_ regularly and when WiFi connectivity is available the queued messages will be sent.

 On ESP8266 and ESP32 platforms an ARP query will be made every second until a route to the destination host is available, before sending